martanto/DashVolcano/README.md

 # DashVolcano
 This is a project about volcano data analytics.

-DashVolcano is an app, to be downloaded and ran locally.
+DashVolcano is an app, to be downloaded and ran locally on one's computer.
 It create a visual interface, to jointly display volcanic data from two major databases:
 (1) the Geochemistry of Rocks of the Oceans and  Continents (GEOROC, https://georoc.eu/georoc/new-start.asp) of the Digital Geochemistry Infrastructure (DIGIS), and
 (2) the Volcanoes of the World (VOTW) of the Smithsonian’s Global Volcanism Program (GVP, https://volcano.si.edu/).